Getting Started in a Major or Minor

 ART 120: Photography I

-Note: If all courses in a medium you might specialize in are full, any studio art course is recommended.
-If you can’t get into a studio art course, an art history class is also helpful as it counts towards the major.
+Note: If all courses in a medium you might specialize in are full when you are able to register, any studio art course is recommended.
+If you can’t get into a studio art course, an art history class is a good alternative option as it will also count towards the major.

 Course of Study: Major